-- Accounting for 69% of business research and development (R&D)
+- Accounts for 69% of business research and development (R&D)

 Although the contribution of manufacturing to GDP has declined compared with the past, many services provided to manufacturers were once regarded as part of manufacturing, such as catering, construction services, security, logistics, etc. Some services were allocated to different economies field.
 However, these contributions are directly dependent on the continuous business of the manufacturing industry and can be regarded as part of the manufacturing GDP input.